jjw324/info624-termproject/README.md

 # info624-termproject
-Information Retrieval Systems project
+## Information Retrieval Systems Term Project

-This repository contains 3 separate, smaller components
+Jacob Williamson

+Department of Information Science

+Drexel University

+Summer 2020

+---

+## Running the Project
+### Using Docker
+The easiest way to run this project would be to use Docker.
+From the project root directory, run: `docker-compose up --build`  Note that this requires that you have Docker installed on your machine.
+Once all 3 containers are operational, navigate to localhost:5000 in your web browser.
+### Not using Docker
+If you aren't using Docker, then follow these steps.
+1. Follow [these instructions](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-install.html) to run ElasticSearch on localhost:9200
+2. In ./api, run `npm install`
+3. Run `npm run dev` to start the API server on localhost:3001
+4. In ./app, run `npm install`
+5. Run `npm start` to start the React App on localhost:300 Alternatively you could build the React app and use serve to host it on localhost:5000

+## Components
-api - Express server backend
+- api - Node/Express server backend
-app - React frontend
+- app - React frontend
-db - ElasticSearch database
+- db - ElasticSearch database data

-PORTS:
+### PORTS:
+- app (dev only): 3000
-app: 3000
+- app: 5000
-api: 3001
+- api: 3001
-db: 9200
+- db: 9200

-ENV File:
-api/.env:
-- API_HOST
-- API_PORT
-- ES_HOST
-- ES_PORT

-React:
-docker run -it -p 3000:3000 jjw324/info624_app

-Express:
-docker run -p 3001:3001 jjw324/info624_api

-ElasticSearch:
-docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.8.1